Pruning Self-attentions into Convolutional Layers in Single Path: Method

-We first search for the optimal places to prune MSA layers into convolutional layers in ViTs.
-Specifically, in each ViT block, we replace each original MSA layer with a Unified MSA (UMSA) layer that gets the outputs for the MSA and convolutional operations simultaneously via the weight-sharing scheme described in Section~\ref{subsec:weight-sharing}.
-Then, we define a series of learnable binary gates corresponding to the operations to encode the architecture configuration.

-As depicted in Figure~\ref{fig:main}, while performing the MSA operation during the search, we can directly get the convolution output ${\rm Conv}(\boldsymbol{X})$ for pre-defined kernels $k\in \mathcal{K}$ by indexing and scaling $\boldsymbol{V}$ according to Eq.~\eqref{eq:msa2conv5_1}, without the need to keep each candidate convolutional operation as a separate path.
-Next, we get the bottleneck convolutional operation outputs ${\rm BConv}(\boldsymbol{X})$ with Eq.~\eqref{eq:msa2conv7}.
-In this way, we derive the outputs for both bottleneck convolutions and MSA with low computational cost.
+We first search for the optimal places to prune MSA layers into convolutional layers in ViTs with our UMSA layers as depicted in Figure~\ref{fig:main} bottom.
+Specifically, with our weight-sharing scheme in Section~\ref{subsec:weight-sharing}, we devise a single-path search space that directly get the convolution output ${\rm Conv}(\boldsymbol{X})$ for pre-defined kernels $k\in \mathcal{K}$ by indexing and scaling $\boldsymbol{V}$ according to Eq.~\eqref{eq:msa2conv5_1}, without the need to keep each candidate convolutional operation as a separate path.
+Next, we get the bottleneck convolution output ${\rm BConv}(\boldsymbol{X})$ with Eq.~\eqref{eq:msa2conv7}.
+Thanks to the single-path search space, we derive the outputs for both bottleneck convolutions and MSA with low computational cost.
 By the order of computational complexity from low to high, we can formulate the bottleneck convolutions and MSA into an ordered set $\mathcal{P}$, where $|\mathcal{P}|$ = $|\mathcal{K}| + 1$.

 Next, following~\cite{liu2021elastic,li2020differentiable}, we define a series of binary gates to encode the operation choices.
-For any operation with index $p\in[|\mathcal{P}|]$, gate $g_p$ is sampled from a Bernoulli distribution with a learnable parameter $\theta_{p}$ which can be automatically optimized.
-Specifically, we use ${\rm Sigmoid}(\theta_p)$ to determine the likelihood of choosing the $p$-th operation:
+For any operation with index $p\in[|\mathcal{P}|]$, gate $g_p$ is sampled from a Bernoulli distribution with a learnable gate parameter $\theta_{p}$ which can be automatically optimized.
+Specifically, we use ${\rm Sigmoid}(\theta_p)$ to determine the probability of choosing the $p$-th operation:

-For the efficiency consideration, we choose only one operation per layer.
+For efficiency consideration, we choose only one operation per layer.
 In this way, we enforce each UMSA layer to have at most one open gate by replacing $g$ with $\hat{g}$: $\hat{g_p} = g_p \prod_{q=p+1}^{|\mathcal{P}|} \left (1 - g_q \right )$.
 It is essentially stated that once a more complex gate is selected ($g_q=1$), all less complex gates will be closed.
 The output for the UMSA layer hence can be expressed as

 where $O_{p}(\boldsymbol{X})$ is the output for the $p$-th operation.
 Each UMSA layer is then followed by a residual connection and layer normalization~\cite{ba2016layer} as ViTs do.
 The skip-connection operation is adopted when all gates are closed.
 Hence, our UMSA search space includes three types of candidate operations: skip-connections, bottleneck convolutions with different candidate kernel sizes, and MSA.